 But it may not be so straightforward for lawyers working in other practice areas.
 “A lawyer in a specialist finance practice may not find it so easy to find something they feel comfortable doing on a pro bono basis”, says Charlie.
 The key, he says, is having a variety of opportunities on offer so that everyone can get involved.

-More often than not however, it is the transferrable skills of lawyers, applicable to myriad situations, which pro bono clients find most useful.
+More often than not however, it is the transferable skills of lawyers, applicable to myriad situations, which pro bono clients find most useful.
 “We are trained to explain to people what they need to do to achieve their goals in as simple and clear a way as possible”, Sean explains.
 “Whether it’s something as formal as acting for people on death row in the US or a simpler task like helping someone who has received 25 letters from the Council Tax office and can’t work through the documents, we are trained to do that.
 It’s important to help people who can’t help themselves and as lawyers we have a lot of tools at our disposal that can effect change.”

-Sean Geraghty - Sean helped a father of a disabled son to set up a charity which provided counselling and support for other parents in a similar situation.
-“Because it came from someone who had actually worked through the issues themselves on a personal level, it was particularly gratifying to help set up the charity and formalise it so that he could then help others who find themselves in the same position”.
+Sean Geraghty – Sean helped a father of a disabled son to set up a charity which provided counselling and support for other parents in a similar situation.
+“Because it came from someone who had actually worked through the issues themselves on a personal level, it was particularly gratifying to help set up the charity and formalise it so that [the father] could then help others who find themselves in the same position”.

 Charlie Wynn-Evans – Charlie is currently working for a London-based charity on discrimination claims brought by a member of staff in ongoing proceedings.
 He has assisted the charity, of which he has previously been a trustee, on a variety of employment matters over the years.
 “Sometimes pro bono is very episodic – you can go to a clinic, meet someone, give them advice and never see or hear from them again, but there are other clients who you see through thick and thin.
 You build up a really valuable ongoing relationship with them”.

-Sonali Sullivan-Mackenna - "I was working as part of a team assisting a London-based organisation which aims to identify and recover looted property on behalf of a particular family whose grandparents were persecuted by the Nazis and had to give up a piece of valuable artwork.
-This case was about working for the restitution of the piece of Nazi-looted art and was completely different to anything else I worked on.
-It was really tough because it went beyond just legal ideas but was nevertheless completely fascinating".
+Sonali Sullivan-Mackenna – “I was working as part of a team assisting a London-based organisation which aims to identify and recover looted property on behalf of a particular family whose grandparents were persecuted by the Nazis and had to give up a piece of valuable artwork.
+This case was about working for the restitution of the piece of Nazi-looted art and was completely different to anything else I had worked on.
+It was really tough because it went beyond just legal ideas but was nevertheless completely fascinating”.

 For trainees and junior lawyers in particular, of the plethora of benefits they can derive from pro bono work, one of the most important is client contact.
 Whilst trainees at Dechert are given as much exposure to clients as possible, it’s fair to say that the bulk of client-facing work is usually reserved for more senior members of the team.
 By taking on pro bono work, trainees are guaranteed more client contact.